inivekin/abosa/abosa.typ

 #set page(columns: 2)
 #code(numbers: true, firstnumber: 960)[```none
-To take my time and stake what's left, or break another part of me,
+To take my time and stake what's left, or break another part of me?
 Forsaken?
 No!
 I'm not bereft,
 I'll shake the shards, I'll shatter free.
 A theseus, I cease to see